RyanDSteiner/16_Quads_Geoboard_Puzzle/README.md

 ## Background

 This program was created by me, Ryan Steiner, as a personal project while I am studying Computer Science at ASU.
-My project goal was to design a program that provides some value or use case in an educational setting.
+My project goal was to design a program that provides some unique value or use case in an educational setting.
 I used to teach middle school math, and this program corresponds with a math puzzle that I used to challenge students to solve.

 I first saw this puzzle in an elementary education class, and it doesn't have a special name, so I call it the "16 quadrilaterals" puzzle.
 The question at the heart of the puzzle is, "How many unique quadrilaterals can you draw on a 3x3 grid?"